hetpandya/youtube_tts_data_generator/README.md

       - The type of the metadata to be created after the dataset has been generated.
       - Supported types: csv/json
       - Default output type is set to *csv*
+      - The csv file follows the format of [LJ Speech Dataset](https://keithito.com/LJ-Speech-Dataset/)
+      - The json file follows this format:
+        ```
+        {
+            "your_dataset1.wav": "This is an example text",
+            "your_dataset2.wav": "This is an another example text",
+        }
+        ```
     - *keep_audio_extension*:
       - Whether to keep the audio file extension in the metadata file
       - Default value is set to *False*